Rel1ct0/FMC_Mass_Log/README.md

 Script to find all rules in the Access Control Policy and mass change them

-See "desiredState" variable inside, settings are self-explanatory
+See _desiredState_ variable inside, settings are self-explanatory

-You can also specify CSV-file with "SecurityZone;Subnet" columns, script will try to find and set destination zones in the rules
+You can also specify CSV-file with `"SecurityZone;Subnet"` columns, script will try to find and set destination zones in the rules

+If _[Default-Zone-Name]_ is specified, script will assume that every network missing in CSV-file belongs to that zone.

+Also, it will check all the rules where _[Default-Zone-Name]_ is the only SrcZone and try to find and set source zone(s).

-Script will also delete 'deny ip any any' rules by default and warn about 'permit ip any any' rules
+Script will  delete _'deny ip any any'_ rules by default (variable _deleteDenyIPAnyAny_)

+Script will warn about _'permit ip any any'_ rules, but will not delete them

+Script will change all _'ALLOW'_ rules to _'TRUST'_ (variable _changeAllowToTrust_)

-Screen output will be logged into 'fmc_mass_log.log' text file
+Screen output will be logged into _'fmc_mass_log.log'_ text file

 ## Usage

 fmc_mass_log <FMC_address> <Policy_Name> [<VRF-Subnet.csv> [Default-Zone-Name]]

-If Default-Zone-Name is specified, script will assume that every network missing in CSV belongs to default zone.

 ### Example of suitable CSV content